Ghost2804/Ecommerse_Analysis-Using-power-Bi/README.md

 - **Actionable Insights:** Provided recommendations based on the analysis to support informed business decisions.

 ## Files in the Repository
-- **Ecommerce_Analysis.pbix:** The Power BI file containing all the reports and dashboards.
+- **Ecommerce.pbix:** The Power BI file containing all the reports and dashboards.
 - **Dataset.csv:** The dataset used for the analysis.
 - **README.md:** This file, providing an overview of the project.